Last Updated on November 2, 2025

 Group Camping Safari in Tanzania: What to Expect

 Wondering what to expect on a camping safari in Tanzania?
-Here’s what our experience was like.
+Here’s what my husband and I’s experience was like.

 We booked a 5 night, 6 day camping safari through G Adventures.
 The safari started and ended in Arusha, Tanzania.
 We chose to go with G Adventures because we wanted to join a group versus doing a private safari, and we appreciate their attention to responsible tourism practices.